safalsigdel/safalsigdel.github.io/_posts/2021-03-31-Volkswagen of America lied about rebranding to ‘Voltswagen'.md

 <img src='https://cdn.vox-cdn.com/thumbor/m1ZPnBGbim6aS5vZJH2ojWONpAM=/0x0:716x716/1200x800/filters:focal(301x301:415x415)/cdn.vox-cdn.com/uploads/chorus_image/image/69048186/Large_13212_VoltswagenAnewnameforaneweraofe_Mobility.0.png' width='700px' /><br/>
-Volkswagen is changing the name of its American brand to Voltswagen, in a not-so-subtle nod to the German automaker's multibillion-dollar effort to become the biggest electric vehicle manufacturer in the world.
+Volkswagen of America lied about rebranding to “Voltswagen” in an effort to draw attention to the lone electric vehicle it's currently selling in the United States, Reuters and The Wall Street Journal have reported.
+It was a marketing stunt done ahead of April Fools' Day.
 <a href='https://www.theverge.com/2021/3/30/22357166/volkswagen-name-change-voltswagen-us-division'> Source <a/>